Archive for June 2012

 By Harry Hawkins

 The success of England’s tour of South Africa must be measured against the goals it set out to achieve.
-These were twofold: to achieve a series win over the Springboks and to continue the long-term growth of the team with a view to winning the 2015 World Cup.
+These were twofold: to achieve a series win over the Springboks and to continue the long-term growth of the team with a view to.

 24 June 2012